 Faria/Southwest Hills Annexation Project, AP-10-717 (GPA, RZ, DA, ANNEX)

 The proposed Faria/Southwest Hills Annexation Project (proposed project) is located just southwest of the municipal boundary of the City of Pittsburg, within the Southwest Hills planning subarea of the Pittsburg General Plan.
 The project site is an approximately 606-acre site generally bounded by vacant rolling hills with Bailey Road just beyond to the east, the Concord City Limits and the closed Concord Naval Weapons Station (CNWS) to the south and west, and existing residential development (San Marco and Vista Del Mar subdivisions) to the north and northeast with State Route (SR) 4 beyond.
-The project is for the future development of up to 1,500 single-family dwelling units and 150 accessory dwelling units, and 265 acres of open space.
+The project is for the future development of up to 1,500 single-family dwelling units, 341 acres of residential development and 265 acres of open space.